Shuttle/Shuttle.Core.Mediator/README.md

 void Send(object message, CancellationToken cancellationToken = default);
 ```

 The `Send` method will find all participants that implement the `IParticipant<T>` with the type `T` of the message type that you are sending.
-Participants that are marked with the `BeforeParticipantAttribute` filter will be executed first followed by all participants with no filter attributes and then finally all participants marked with the `AfterParticipantAttribute` filter will be called.

 ```c#
 Task SendAsync(object message, CancellationToken cancellationToken = default);
 ```

 The `SendAsync` method will find all participants that implement the `IAsyncParticipant<T>` with the type `T` of the message type that you are sending.

 Participants that are marked with the `BeforeParticipantAttribute` filter will be executed first followed by all participants with no filter attributes and then finally all participants marked with the `AfterParticipantAttribute` filter will be called.

 ## Participants